The Thief and the Cobbler: Home media

 The Allied Filmmakers version of the film was released on VHS in Australia by Columbia TriStar Home Video in 1994.

-The Miramax version was set to be released by Miramax Home Entertainment on VHS in December 1995, five months after its theatrical release.
-However, it was eventually released on 18 February 1997, under its original title The Thief and the Cobbler.
+The Miramax version was set to be released by Miramax Home Entertainment on VHS in December 1995, five months after its theatrical release, but was eventually released on 18 February 1997, under its original title The Thief and the Cobbler.
 A widescreen LaserDisc was also released.
-The Miramax version of the film appeared on a DVD as a giveaway promotion in packages of Froot Loops cereal; its first DVD release.
+The Miramax version of the film appeared on a DVD as a giveaway promotion in packages of Froot Loops cereal.
 In 2001, this pan and scan DVD was released through Canadian studio Alliance Atlantis, which, at the time, distributed many of Miramax's films in Canada.
 It came in a paper sleeve and had no special features, other than the choice of English or French-language tracks.
 The Miramax version was first released on DVD in Japan by the Daiichi Kosho Company in 2002, using a widescreen copy of Miramax's Arabian Knight version with English and Japanese-language tracks.
-The Allied Filmmakers version was released on a pan and scan DVD in Australia in 2003 by Magna Pacific.
-However, it is severely cropped, and there are no additional features on the DVD.
+The Allied Filmmakers version was released on a pan and scan DVD in Australia in 2003 by Magna Pacific, but it is severely cropped, and there are no additional features on the DVD.

 A commercially released North American DVD of the Miramax version was released by Miramax Family on 8 March 2005.
 This was basically the same as the Froot Loops cereal DVD, albeit with a new menu design and the addition of trailers for My Scene Goes Hollywood: The Movie and Pokémon: Destiny Deoxys.
 This DVD was re-released by The Weinstein Company Home Entertainment on 21 November 2006.
 Although the information supplied to online retailers said that it would be a new special edition, it was in fact only a reissue of Miramax's earlier DVD with revised packaging and a new set of trailers.
 The 2006 DVD was found by most reviewers to be unsatisfactory, with the only extra features being trailers for other Weinstein Company family films.
 The Digital Bits listed it as the worst standard-edition DVD of 2006.
 The Miramax/Weinstein DVD was re-issued again on 3 May 2011 by Echo Bridge Home Entertainment, an independent DVD distributor who made a deal to release 251 titles from the Miramax library until the deal expired in 2014.
-These releases are now out of print as further scheduling of the Region 1 release has yet to commence as of 2023.
+These releases are now out of print as further scheduling of the Region 1 release has yet to commence as of 2024.

 Lionsgate released the Miramax version on DVD in the United Kingdom on 13 February 2012.
 The film had previously never been released in any form there, ironically where the majority of the production took place.